 Sundress – In Italian prendisole, or ‘sun-catcher.’

-There’s the grey mélange maxi T-shirt style one–worn with an oversize belt–or clenched at the waists with a drawstring; the romantic and feminine LBD, or white for the beach, in floral print or black micro-polka dots, crisscross bra straps and Sophia Loren-style petticoats.
+There’s the grey mélange maxi T-shirt style one–worn with an oversized belt–or clenched at the waists with a drawstring; the romantic and feminine LBD, or white for the beach, in floral print or black micro-polka dots, crisscross bra straps and Sophia Loren-style petticoats.

 The mini-sarong outfit is huge here lately, with its few inches of fabric wrapped around the waist to match the coordinate bikini.
-Plenty of mariner lines, floral prints, ruffles, boat necklines and all’Americana, which is Italian for halter neck.
+Plenty of mariner lines, floral prints, ruffles, boat necklines and all’Americana, which is Italian for the halter neck.

 Total black– a.k.a. the “slimming technique”

 It may not be the coolest in terms of temperature to wear on a hot sunny Italian beach in August, but the total black look is the one that best manages to hide away the few extra pounds we simply cannot shed.
 This makes it a favorite among us ladies, young and mature, mothers and not.

 The result?
 A multitude of LBDs, sequined black cardigans, black goffered lace mini-dresses, or the über-elegant all-black empire style dress, which can double as an evening gown for a formal party on the beach, just add chunky necklace and jewel sandals.